Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 Step 1: Create and push the application image

-To keep this simple, I have created a public Elastic Container Repository (ECR), tagged the image appropriately, and pushed the same to this public ECR.
+To keep this simple, I created a public Elastic Container Registry (ECR), tagged the image appropriately, and pushed it to this public ECR.

-Note that if you are using a Mac M1 processor (or any ARM-based processor) to build the image locally, then the CPU architecture differs from the Amazon Linux AMI (X86), which we have used in the EC2 setup section.
-This impacts the way images are built and are not compatible.
+Note that if you are using a Mac M1 processor (or any ARM-based processor) to build the image locally, the CPU architecture differs from that of the Amazon Linux AMI (X86) used in the EC2 setup section.
+This impacts the way images are built and is not compatible.
 As a workaround, do a manual build and push by logging in to an Amazon Linux AMI-based EC2 instance.

 Optionally, create a new configuration file and add the code below.
 In my example, I have created a main.tf file to add the ECS-related configuration.
 We begin by provisioning an ECS cluster using the “aws_ecs_cluster” resource.